patrickbwarren/inkscape-survex-export/README.md

 'Parameters' tab in the export dialogue box.
 Stations which feature in the `*equate` list are automatically exported out of the underlying `*begin` and `*end` block by the appropriate `*export` commands.

+The python script `svx_output.py` can be used standalone at the command line, however the required modules `inkex.py`, `simplepath.py`, and `simplestyle.py`, in the Inkscape global extensions direcory, should be made discoverable.
+The simplest way is to copy these to the same directory that contains `svx_output.py`.
+Command line options can be found by doing `./svx_output.py --help`.

 ### Workflow